 SLO 10: Students will participate in providing service to the community within the context of interprofessional collaboration.

-Measure: Students will receive improved ratings on the Interprofessional Collaboration Competencies section of the Internship evaluation from the first semester of internship to the last semester of internship
+Measure: Students will receive a score greater than or equal to 3 (Minimal Competency) on the Interprofessional Collaboration Competencies section of the final semester Internship evaluation.